 This will primarily be useful to PC users who also play games on the Xbox One or Xbox 360.
 However, Microsoft is trying to build the Xbox ecosystem with services like Xbox Game Pass for PC, so it may be more useful in the future.

-- › How to Get an Always-on-Top Calculator in PC Games on Windows 10
+- › How to Use Spotify in PC Games on Windows 10

 - › What’s New in Windows 10’s May 2020 Update, Available Now